OWASP-Foundation/owasp-foundation.github.io/pages/donate.md

           errors.amount = ['Please select a donation amount.'];
         } else {
           if ((typeof this.amount === 'string' || this.amount instanceof String) && !this.amount.match(/^-{0,1}\d+$/)) {
-            errors.amount = ['Donation amounts must be whole numbers between 1 and 5000 with no commas or decimals.'];
+            errors.amount = ['Donation amounts must be whole numbers greater than 10 with no commas or decimals.'];
           } else {
             let intAmount = parseInt(this.amount)
-            if (intAmount < 1 || intAmount > 5000) {
+            if (intAmount < 10 ) {
-              errors.amount = ['Donation amounts must be whole numbers between 1 and 5000 with no commas or decimals.'];
+              errors.amount = ['Donation amounts must be whole numbers greater than 10 with no commas or decimals.'];
             }
           }
         }